 How Do I Get My Home Treadmill Repaired?
+(Explained)

 By Simon Gould

-See if the treadmill is under it's warranty
+See if the treadmill is under warranty

 Repairing outside of a warranty period

 You may be better off getting a local company to do your repair as no doubt they would be cheaper.
 Ask people you know if they know of any treadmill repair people and you may have someone recommended to you.
-Getting a treadmill repaired is inconvenient especially if you're a common user.
+Getting a treadmill repaired is inconvenient especially if you're a regular user.
 But it's worth doing as a treadmill can last up to 12 years and more if it's properly looked after.

 Over the age of your treadmill it may need repairs every so often.
 While some may never need extra attention, unfortunately some fitness equipment goes wrong and needs maintenance or repair.
 However, by following a few tips above, it doesn't need to be an unpleasant experience.
 Sometimes it can be done yourself or cheaply by others.
 Then you can be back on your treadmill as soon as possible.

 Thinking of buying a treadmill?
 Here's my favorite, I always recommend it when asked*